Working Professional UPSC Preparation Strategy: Can a Working Professional Clear UPSC?

 The UPSC conducts civil service exams every year.
-Since the age limit is pretty generous (Gen: 32 yrs, OBC: 35 yrs, SC/ST: 37 yrs) there are several cases where even working individuals or people who already have a job has applied for the IAS exams.
+Since the age limit is pretty generous there are several cases where even working individuals or people who already have a job has applied for the IAS exams.

 It is usually recommended for examinees to spare 14 months time for preparation of the civil service exams.
-Considering that you have less time and still want to crack the exam, you may follow the following Routine:
+Considering that you have less time and still want to crack the exam, you may follow the following time table for UPSC 2021 for working professionals:

-Time not fit for studying → 9 hours office, 1-hour traveling, 1 hour for washing and eating, 8 hours for sleep.
+- Time not fit for studying → 9 hours office, 1-hour travelling, 1 hour for washing and eating, 8 hours for sleep.
 This makes a total of 19 hours.

 Now, this timetable is for people who are trying to crack the exam in half the time i.e. 6-7 months.
 It is obvious that if you have more weeks at hand then you can reduce the number of hours put in each week.
 Regularity is the key here.